 “But dude, the stories are better in New Vegas and there’s still plenty of cool locations to discover.
 You just have to be patient and willing to venture out.”

-Take for example the famed Vault 11 saga, now infamous for it’s depiction of a social experiment gone horribly awry.
+Take for example the famed Vault 11 saga, now infamous for its depiction of a social experiment gone horribly wrong.

-I won’t spoil it, but in essence the Vault is forced to hold elections by a mainframe computer, appointing leaders that have absolutely no desire to actually win.
+I won’t spoil it, but in essence, the Vault is forced to hold elections by a mainframe computer, appointing nominees that don’t actually want to win.

 Fallout 3 vs. Fallout 4

-I remember the summer of that year when “Fallout Shelter” came out for your phone, hyping everyone up for the fall release, and in the process creating a bunch of new fans (for better or worse).
+I remember the summer of that year when “Fallout Shelter” came out for mobile phones, hyping everyone up for the fall release, and in the process creating a bunch of new fans (for better or worse).

 If you loved Fallout 3, mostly everything about 4 provided that same wonderful experience, only better.